Moscow & Saint Petersburg

 The biggest country in the world – Russia has always evoked a mysterious aura – from the all-powerful Tsars, Peter the Great, Catherine the Great, Ivan the Terrible to the communist regime with names like Lenin, Stalin or the infamous KGB.
 Experience the country on this luxury private tour covering Moscow and Saint Petersburg.

-Moscow, the epicentre of Russia power, houses the impressive Kremlin and Red Square and offers insights into the communist history of the Soviet State.
+Moscow, the epicenter of Russia power, houses the impressive Kremlin and Red Square and offers insights into the communist history of the Soviet State.
 Saint Petersburg on the other hand exudes a different charm with its many European inspired architecture, world-class museums and canals.

 Arriving into Moscow, we drive 50km or 1h to city centre for a walking tour of Red Square, GUM department store and St Basil Cathedral (closed Tue and first Mon of each month), though with a sordid history that Ivan the Terrible ordered to blind the architects to prevent them from building more masterpieces.
 We will also pass the exterior of Lenin’s Mausoleum.